Justina0221/UrbanGreenspace/index.md

 Selected the following variables: frac_veg, asthma, mean_patch_size, edge_density, and geometry.

-I used .dropna() to eliminate rows with missing values.
+Applied .dropna() to eliminate rows with missing values.
 This step ensures that our model is trained on complete data, avoiding the introduction of bias or instability from NaNs.

 **Variable Transformation**
 Upon exploratory analysis using hvplot.scatter_matrix(), we observed that the asthma variable was right-skewed.
 Since OLS regression assumes normally distributed residuals, we applied a log transformation to asthma to reduce skew and approximate a normal distribution.
 This transformation helps stabilize variance and improve the linear relationship with predictor variables.